Social computing and communities

 #thismymob

 Establishing digital land rights and reconnecting indigenous communities through emerging technologies.
-This project based at University of Technology Sydney designed and trialled smartphone apps with urban, regional and remote Australian Indigenous communities.
-The project is implementing telehealth in regional communities in response to the Covid pandemic.
-Staff: Greg Wadley.
-Funding source: ARC
+This project designed and trialled smartphone apps with urban, regional and remote Australian Indigenous communities, and implemented telehealth in regional communities in response to the Covid pandemic.

 -